General questions

 For an ADHD diagnosis, characteristics must be present in two or more settings (for example, home and school) and must not be better explained by another diagnosis.
 As we are all different, some children may present with inconsistent attention, hyperactivity or impulsivity but be below the threshold for a diagnosis.

-Before receiving a diagnosis of ADHD, it is important that your child has a detailed assessment completed by a specialist paediatrician or ADHD Advanced Clinical Specialist Practitioner.
+Before receiving a diagnosis of ADHD, it is important that your child has a detailed assessment completed by a specialist paediatrician.

 They will seek detailed information about your child’s ADHD symptoms, behaviours, emotional difficulties and school progress.
-Parents/guardians and teachers will be asked to complete medical questionnaires (also called rating scales).
+Parents, carers and teachers will be asked to complete medical questionnaires (also called rating scales).

 The doctor can then make a diagnosis of ADHD if your child meets the diagnostic criteria set out in medical manuals: The Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM-5) or International Classification of Diseases 11th Revision (ICD 11).